 Caremark Director Liability Protections: Compliance Oversight Actions for Boards

-Vinson & Elkins attorneys Matt Jacobs, Michael Ward, Jessica Heim, and Michael Holmes led a virtual roundtable on June 24, 2020, with the Northern California Chapter of the National Association of Corporate Directors discussing how board members can meet the emerging standards for director personal liability for corporate compliance program failures.
+Vinson & Elkins Vice Chair Michael Holmes led a virtual roundtable on June 24, 2020, with the Northern California Chapter of the National Association of Corporate Directors discussing how board members can meet the emerging standards for director personal liability for corporate compliance program failures.

 Panelists set the stage by describing the current regulatory environment and the Department of Justice’s (DOJ) increased interest in compliance programs.
 The DOJ has long touted the importance of compliance programs but was not specific about its expectations, nor did it offer companies tangible rewards for investing in compliance programs.
 However, that has changed in just the last few years.
 For example, several companies with “best practices” compliance programs that have cooperated with the DOJ have been rewarded with a declination of all charges.